taiyoproj/taiyo/docs/index.md

 - Full-text search applications with faceting and highlighting
 - Recommendation systems using vector similarity for semantic search
 - Analytics using Solr's grouping and faceting capabilities
-- Content management with tyoe-safe document indexing
+- Content management with type-safe document indexing
 - Geospatial applications with location-based search and filtering

 ## Next Steps